Prodanza Ballet Academy: I play company

-Blue Water Ballet Dance company
+Blue Water Ballet Dance Company

 Created in 1991, its repertoire is synchronized swimming technique in choreography inspired by fusion, folk, popular and contemporary.
 Presented in national and international stages.

 International events

-Each summer the Center sponsors Cuballet, a summer school for professional dancers and ballet students age 10 and over from all countries.
+Each summer, the Center sponsors Cuballet, a summer school for professional dancers and ballet students aged 10 and over from all countries.
 It offers programs for dancers and dance teachers.